rink-turksma/IntunePrepTool/README.md

 - Then you can use the option for uploading directly to Intune (Uses PowerShell modules MSAL.PS from Jason Thompson and IntuneWin32App from Nickolaj Andersen) (Update 21/05/2023: Version 1.0.3.3 or later needed)

 ##How to use:
+Verify Local Winget Installation:
-- For Local Winget options in the GUI.
-First test Winget..
-Open Powershell as Admin and run something like winget list vlc and accept agreement.
+Before using the local Winget options in the GUI, ensure Winget is functional.
+Open PowerShell as an Administrator and run a test command like winget list vlc.
+Agree to the terms if prompted.
+(This step is unnecessary for packages.)

-  (For packages this isn't an issue.)
+Adjust PowerShell Execution Policy:
-- Be sure to setup Powershell execution policy to unrestricted: Set-ExecutionPolicy Unrestricted
+Set your PowerShell execution policy to unrestricted using the command: Set-ExecutionPolicy Unrestricted.

-- Donwload latest MSI file.
-(Unattended MSI file) Run as admin. / or use "winget install rink-turksma.IntunePrepTool" (as Admin)
-- Make sure to open file properties and 'Unblock file' for: "C:\Program Files (x86)\IntunePrepTool\IntunePrepTool.exe" and "C:\Program Files (x86)\IntunePrepTool\IntuneWinAppUtil.exe"
+Install IntunePrepTool:
+Download the latest MSI file and run it as an administrator.
+Alternatively, use the command: winget install rink-turksma.IntunePrepTool (Run as Admin).

+Unblock Files:
+In file properties, ensure you 'Unblock' the following files:
+"C:\Program Files (x86)\IntunePrepTool\IntunePrepTool.exe"
+"C:\Program Files (x86)\IntunePrepTool\IntuneWinAppUtil.exe"

+Launch IntunePrepTool:
-- Run IntunePrepTool as Administrator.
+Run IntunePrepTool as an Administrator.

+Select Customer Configuration:
+Choose the newly created customer configuration in the 'Config' tab.
 - In the first Tab - Config: Select the New / Clear button.
 - Then you can select Customer name, Log Folder target, Package folder (Local) and TenantURL.
 - Click Save.
 (Settings are saved in: "C:\Program Files (x86)\IntunePrepTool\config_customerinfo.csv")

 - Now select the newly created customer also in the tab - Config.
 - For EXE, MSI and Winget it should be clear how to use this.
 - After creating the Intunewin package you will get the option to upload a logo.
 (This is mandatory for the upload to Intune option) Select a PNG file.